james-jw/xq-promise/README.md

 Alternatively, if the error should simply be ignored, the callback should return the ``empty-sequence``.

 #### Adding callbacks
-There are two ways to add callbacks.
-During a ``promise's`` creation, or after.
+There are two ways to add callbacks: during a ``promise's`` creation, or after.

 Lets see an example of the first case.
 Imagine we want to make a request using the standard ``http:send-request`` method and then extract the body in a single streamlined pipeline.
 Here is how this could be accomplished using the <code>promise</code> pattern and a ``then`` callback:
 ```xquery